bferguson4/bferguson4/README.md

 ### Hi there 👋

-I'm a Computer Science student who loves working on Java and Python projects.
+I'm a Computer Science student who loves working on all kinds of projects.

 ### Check Them Out!
 <!--